Hi! I’m Carrie.

 My Path To Doula Work

 I’ve always been interested in and passionate about pregnancy, birth, babies, and reproductive health.
 After I finished graduate school in 2011, I decided to become a doula.
 I wanted to support pregnant people and their families in feeling calm and confident about their birthing and parenting choices and experiences.
-I believe that every birthing person has an inner source of courage, strength, and intuition— it’s an absolute honor to witness and hold space for them during this life-changing transition.
+I believe that every birthing person has an inner source of courage, strength, and intuition— it’s an absolute honor to witness and hold space during this life-changing transition.

 In 2018, I gave birth for the first time myself—at home, in downtown Albuquerque, NM.
 Experiencing the dynamic threshold of labor and birth after holding space for so many others was strange, awesome, and transformative.